sachinchoolur/lightgallery.js-anguar-demo/README.md

 Add lightgallery to the runtime global scope

  1) Add lightgallery.js path to the `scripts` field in the angular.json file

+ Note: Do not include any lightGallery plugins in the script tag.

+ You need to import them in the component file - Described in step 4
 ```
 "scripts": [
   "node_modules/lightgallery.js/dist/js/lightgallery.js",